aerospike/graph-synth/README.md

 You can declare a schema in YAML or in Gremlin

-Sample schema YAML files are provided in conf/schema
+Sample schema YAML files are provided in [the conf directory](conf/schema)

 Read more about Schema declerations in [the docs section](docs/Schema.md)
 ## Building